- John A. Fromson, MD

 McLean Hospital has implemented a process to resolve COI for each CME activity.
 In order to help ensure content objectivity, independence, fair balance and ensure that the content is aligned with the interest of the public, the McLean Hospital has resolved the conflict by External Content Review.

-The following planners of this activity have indicated that neither they nor their spouse/partner have a relevant financial relationship to disclose:
+The following planners have indicated that neither they nor their spouse/partner have a relevant financial relationship to disclose:

 John A. Fromson, MD

 Tristan Gorrindo, MD

-The following faculty of this activity have indicated that neither they nor their spouse/partner have a relevant financial relationship to disclose:
+The following speakers have indicated that neither they nor their spouse/partner have a relevant financial relationship to disclose:

 John A. Fromson, MD